Comment on page

 Some teams at Octopus number in the dozens, while others are just a handful.
 As a team grows, there's usually some desire to have consistency around how we think about seniority in a role, and how we recognize performance.

 We've standardized around five levels that signal somebody's mastery in a particular individual contributor role, as well as four ratings of their performance at that level.
-The actual set of expectations of each role can be found in our Octopus People descriptions.
+The actual set of expectations of each role can be found in our Octopus People descriptions for R&D roles, and in the relevant handbook for other teams.

 The five levels are reflected in your job title and will vary depending on the role, but typically look like this: